danthemanzx/crawl-custom-survival/pages/Home.md

 # How to Play _(Minecraft Java Edition)_

-This server features a custom game mode similar to manhunt where "_**Heroes**_" must clear out dungeons while fighting monsters controlled by "_**Ghosts**_".
+This server features a custom game mode where "_**Heroes**_" must clear out dungeons while fighting monsters controlled by "_**Ghosts**_".
 Each dungeon has progressive levels with custom loot and bosses.
 Custom artifacts spawn on the final level that must be collected.

-_**Ghosts**_  play in spectator mode with the ability to control mobs/monsters.
+_**Ghosts**_  play in spectator mode with the ability to possess all mobs and monsters.
 Ghosts must kill a hero, in order to become a hero.
 Ghosts can unlock artifacts as well as spawn and upgrade monsters using experience levels.

 _**Heroes**_  play in survival mode and must defeat dungeon levels in order to win.
 Heroes are able to purchase custom kits, items and enchantments using experience levels.
 Heroes are also able to craft custom spells.